 We reach around the world with nuclear expertise

-The Isotope and Fuel Cycle Technology Division (IFCTD) is built on ORNL’s historic expertise in nuclear fuel cycle research and development (R&D), nuclear material processing and characterization, radioisotope production.
+The Isotope and Fuel Cycle Technology Division (IFCTD) is built on ORNL’s historic expertise in nuclear fuel cycle research and development (R&D), nuclear materials processing and characterization, radioisotope production.
 In addition, the IFCTD is engaged in nuclear security missions through its expertise in radiation detection and imaging, material and facility protection, material control and accounting, analytic chemistry, systems integration, and safeguards and export control policy implementation.
 Modeling and simulation is being increasingly used to support both the nuclear security and isotope missions.